ACCURATE INVESTIGATIONS, LLC CALL 601-480-3181 CELL OR 601-683-2094, EMAIL firstname.lastname@example.org

 Here are some ways to tell if your spouse is cheating.
 Some of this will also apply to live in significant others and some may apply to those romantically involved who are not living together, but primarily I am addressing spouses infidelity in this list.

-?
-Spouse has taken on new work or hobbies that take him or her away from home
+Spouse has taken on new work or hobbies that take him or her away from home example suddenly going three times a week to the gym.

 Some other areas of concern: